NathanLaCrosse/Volcano-Clustering/README.md

 # Volcano-Clustering
-This repository explores applying clustering algorithms to create a ring of fire cluster.
+This repository explores applying clustering algorithms to a problem of clustering volcanoes.

 Let's start with a what the dataset is.
 This dataset was obtained from the following kaggle link: https://www.kaggle.com/datasets/ramjasmaurya/volcanoes-on-earth-in-2021.
 The two features of interest for this repository are the latitude and longitude coordinates of each volcano on earth (in 2021).
 The goal is simple: create clusters of these